James Hankins

-I Tatti Renaissance Library and the Associate Editor of the Catalogus Translationum et Commentariorum.
-He is a professor in the History Department of Harvard University.
-In Spring 2018, he is a Visiting Research Fellow at the University of Notre Dame Center for Ethics and Culture.
+I Tatti Renaissance Library and the associate editor of the Catalogus Translationum et Commentariorum.
+He is a professor of history at Harvard University.
+In spring 2018, he was a visiting research fellow at the University of Notre Dame Center for Ethics and Culture.

-In 2012 he was honored with the Paul Oskar Kristeller Lifetime Achievement Award of the Renaissance Society of America.
+In 2012, he was honored with the Paul Oskar Kristeller Lifetime Achievement Award of the Renaissance Society of America.

 Education and early career

 Hankins was born in Philadelphia, Pennsylvania.
-He took an A.B. in Classics from Duke University (1977) and M.A., M.Phil. and Ph.D. degrees in History from Columbia University (1985).
-At Columbia he worked with Eugene F. Rice and the historian of philosophy Paul Oskar Kristeller, serving as the latter's research assistant for six years.
+He earned a B.A. in classics from Duke University in 1977, then an M.A., M.Phil., and, in 1985, a Ph.D., all in history from Columbia University.
+At Columbia, he worked with Eugene F. Rice and the historian of philosophy Paul Oskar Kristeller, serving as the latter's research assistant for six years.
 In 1985 he joined the history faculty at Harvard University.

 Work and recognition

 Hankins' monographic work centers on the history of philosophy, theology, literature and political thought.
-Since 1998 he has been General Editor of the I Tatti Renaissance Library, which he founded together with Walter Kaiser, Director of the Villa I Tatti, the Harvard University Center for Italian Renaissance Studies.
+Since 1998 he has been general editor of the I Tatti Renaissance Library, which he founded together with Walter Kaiser, director of the Villa I Tatti, the Harvard University Center for Italian Renaissance Studies.
 Under Hankins' editorship the series has published over fifty volumes between 2001 and 2012 and sold close to 80,000 volumes.
-Since 2003 he has also been Associate Editor of the Catalogus Translationum et Commentariorum: Medieval and Renaissance Translations and Commentaries, Annotated Lists and Guides, a publication founded by his mentor Paul Oskar Kristeller in 1945.
+Since 2003 he has also been associate editor of the Catalogus Translationum et Commentariorum: Medieval and Renaissance Translations and Commentaries, Annotated Lists and Guides, a publication founded by his mentor Paul Oskar Kristeller in 1945.
 He is the author or editor of over twenty volumes and more than eighty articles, essays and book chapters.
 Many of his shorter writings are accessible online, via "Digital Access to Scholarship at Harvard" (DASH).

 Hankins has been a Fulbright Scholar, a member of the Society of Fellows in the Humanities at Columbia University, a fellow and visiting professor at the Villa I Tatti, a Guggenheim fellow, a fellow of the American Academy in Berlin, a member of the Institute for Advanced Study, Princeton, and a recipient of the Rome Prize from the American Academy in Rome.
 In 2010 he was Carlyle Lecturer in the History of Political Thought at the University of Oxford.
 In 2014 he was elected a Corresponding Fellow of the British Academy.